ikyriak/IdempotentAPI/README.md

 #### Using the IdempotentAPI Endpoint Filter on Minimal APIs

-The [IdempotentAPI.MinimalAPI](https://www.nuget.org/packages/IdempotentAPI.MinimalAPI) package should be installed and then add the `IdempotentAPIEndpointFilter` in your endpoints.
+The latest [IdempotentAPI.MinimalAPI](https://www.nuget.org/packages/IdempotentAPI.MinimalAPI) package should be installed and then add the `IdempotentAPIEndpointFilter` in your endpoints.

 ```c#
 app.MapPost("/example",